prerna1818/interactive-excel-dashboard/README.md

 # Bhoomika-Store-Data-Analysis (Interactive Dashboard creation using MS Excel)

 Project Objective

-The Bhoomika Store wants to create an annual sales report.
-So that, the owner of the Bhoomika store can understand their customers and grow more sales in upcoming years.
+The Bhoomika Store wants to create an annual sales report so the owner can understand their customers better and grow more sales in upcoming years.

 # Questions (KPIs)
 1. Compare the sales and orders using single chart.